Joe Smith (pitcher)

-Joseph Michael Smith (born March 22, 1984) is an American professional baseball pitcher who is currently a free agent.
-He has previously played in MLB for the New York Mets, Cleveland Indians, Los Angeles Angels, Chicago Cubs, Toronto Blue Jays, Houston Astros, Seattle Mariners, and Minnesota Twins.
+Joseph Michael Smith (born March 22, 1984) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the New York Mets, Cleveland Indians, Los Angeles Angels, Chicago Cubs, Toronto Blue Jays, Houston Astros, Seattle Mariners, and Minnesota Twins.
 Smith attended Wright State University and was drafted by the Mets in the third round of the 2006 Major League Baseball draft.
 He made his major league debut in 2007.

 High school and college

-A three-year varsity letterman at Amelia High School and a Division I All-Fort Ancient Valley Conference honoree, Smith also pitched five years for the select American Amateur Baseball Congress Midland team in Cincinnati.
+Smith attended Amelia High School in Batavia, Ohio.
+He was a three-year varsity letterman in baseball and an All-Fort Ancient Valley Conference honoree, Smith also pitched five years for the select American Amateur Baseball Congress Midland team in Cincinnati.
 Even though his labrum surgery, he was dedicated to returning to baseball.